rapidsai/raft/docs/source/raft_ann_benchmarks.md

 | `nytimes-256-angular` | 290K | 256 | 10K | Angular |
 | `sift-128-euclidean` | 1M | 128 | 10K | Euclidean|

 All of the datasets above contain ground test datasets with 100 neighbors.
 Thus `k` for these datasets must be  less than or equal to 100.

 ### End to end: large-scale benchmarks (>10M vectors)

 `raft-ann-bench.get_dataset` cannot be used to download the [billion-scale datasets](ann_benchmarks_dataset.md#billion-scale) due to their size.
 You should instead use our billion-scale datasets guide to download and prepare them.
 All other python commands mentioned below work as intended once the billion-scale dataset has been downloaded.
 To download billion-scale datasets, visit [big-ann-benchmarks](http://big-ann-benchmarks.com/neurips21.html)

+We also provide a new dataset called `wiki-all` containing 88 million 768-dimensional vectors.
+This dataset is meant for benchmarking a realistic RAG/LLM embedding size at scale.
+It also contains 1M and 10M vector subsets for smaller-scale experiments.
+See our [Wiki-all Dataset Guide](https://docs.rapids.ai/api/raft/nightly/wiki_all_dataset/) for more information and to download the dataset.

 The steps below demonstrate how to download, install, and run benchmarks on a subset of 100M vectors from the Yandex Deep-1B dataset.
 Please note that datasets of this scale are recommended for GPUs with larger amounts of memory, such as the A100 or H100.
 ```bash